Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Symptoms of an overdose are usually the same as the side effects of Firazyr, which can include:

-These people experienced itching, redness, and hypotension (low blood pressure) after taking the large Firazyr dose.
+These people experienced itching, redness, and hypotension (low blood pressure) after receiving the large Firazyr dose.
 But none of the people in the study needed medical treatment for these side effects.

 What to do in case of overdose

-If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+If you think you’ve received too much of this drug, call your doctor.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.